mayanggumelarr/Vehicle-Image-Classification/README.md

 The objective of this project is to build a deep learning model for vehicle image classification using TensorFlow/Keras. <br>

-Unlike many projects that use pretrained architectures (ResNet, MobileNet, etc.), this project builds a custom CNN architecture from scratch, allowing full control over the model structure and training process. <br>
+This project builds a custom CNN architecture + MobileNetV2 for better classification <br>

 The workflow includes: